 The story of Many Uch is one such case.

-He overcame many challenges adjusting to life in the U.S. but found himself in trouble when he committed a robbery at 18-years-old.
+He overcame various challenges adjusting to life in the U.S. but found himself in trouble when he committed a robbery at 18-years-old.
 The mistake could also force him back to Cambodia.

-“I served my time – I have a family, we own a house, married and we’re doing OK,” said Uch.
-“I’m still in limbo because of the crime I committed 20 years ago.”
+“I served my time – I have a family, we own a house, married and we’re doing OK,” Uch told KomoNew.
+However, he is in limbo because of the conviction 20 years ago.

 Recently, Cambodian refugees have become the newest immigrant community to suffer the slings and arrows of IIRAIRA’s cruelty.